-Gunman kills at least 19 children at Texas elementary school - NewsBreak
+Gunman Kills at Least 19 Children at Texas Elementary School - NewsBreak

 “As a nation we have to ask, when in God’s name are we going to stand up to the gun lobby?
 When in God’s name are we going to do what has to be done?”
 Biden asked.
 “Why are we willing to live with this carnage?”

+It was not immediately clear how many people in all were wounded, but Uvalde Police Chief Pete Arredondo said there were “several injuries.”

-Many of the wounded were rushed to Uvalde Memorial Hospital, where staff members in scrubs and devastated victims' relatives could be seen weeping as they walked out of the complex.
+Staff members in scrubs and devastated victims’ relatives could be seen weeping as they walked out of Uvalde Memorial Hospital, which said 13 children were taken there.
+Another hospital reported a 66-year-old woman was in critical condition.

 Officials did not immediately reveal a motive, but they identified the assailant as Salvador Ramos, a resident of the community about 85 miles (135 kilometers) west of San Antonio.
 Law enforcement officials said he acted alone.

+Uvalde, home to about 16,000 people, is about 75 miles (120 kilometers) from the border with Mexico.
+Robb Elementary, which has nearly 600 students in second, third and fourth grades, is in a mostly residential neighborhood of modest homes.

+The attack came as the school was counting down to the last days of the school year with a series of themed days.
+Tuesday was to be “Footloose and Fancy,” with students wearing nice outfits.

 Ramos had hinted on social media that an attack could be coming, according to state Sen. Roland Gutierrez, who said he had been briefed by state police.
-He noted that the gunman “suggested the kids should watch out.”
+He noted that the gunman “suggested the kids should watch out,” and that he had bought two “assault weapons” after turning 18.

 The attack began about 11:30 a.m., when the gunman crashed his car outside the school and ran into the building, according to Travis Considine, a spokesman for the Texas Department of Public Safety.
 A resident who heard the crash called 911, and two local police officers exchanged gunfire with the shooter.

-Both officers were shot, though it was not immediately clear where on the campus that confrontation occurred, or how much time elapsed before more authorities arrived on the scene.
+Both officers were shot.
+It was not immediately clear where on the campus that confrontation occurred or how much time elapsed before more authorities arrived on the scene.

-Meanwhile, teams of Border Patrol agents raced to the school, including 10 to 15 members of a SWAT-like tactical and counter-terrorism unit, said Jason Owens, a top regional official with the Border Patrol.

 One Border Patrol agent who was working nearby when the shooting began rushed into the school without waiting for backup and shot and killed the gunman, who was behind a barricade, according to a law enforcement official speaking on condition of anonymity because he was not authorized to talk about it.

-The agent was wounded but able to walk out of the school, the law enforcement source said.
+The agent was wounded but able to walk out of the school, the law enforcement official said.

-Owens confirmed that an agent suffered minor injuries, but would not provide details of that confrontation.
+Meanwhile, teams of Border Patrol agents raced to the school, including 10 to 15 members of a SWAT-like tactical and counterterrorism unit, said Jason Owens, a top regional official with the Border Patrol.

 He said some area agents have children at Robb Elementary.

-Note: This story was first published on May 24, 2022.
-It was corrected to reflect that state Sen. Roland Gutierrez said the gunman shot his grandmother before going to the school; he did not say the gunman killed his grandmother.
-It was also updated to correct the spelling of the name of the 10-year-old great-granddaughter.